PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 - Integrates with a wide range of data sources

 ### Open source license
 Grafana is available under an AGPLv3 license.
-A limited version of the product is available for free, while an Enterprise license is available for a cost.
+A limited version is available for free, while an Enterprise license is available for a cost.

-> PostHog is an open source product analytics tool which enables data and engineering teams to build better products faster and without writing SQL.
-[Try PostHog for free today](https://posthog.com/signup) or [schedule a demo](https://posthog.com/book-a-demo) to learn more.
+> PostHog is an open source analytics tool which enables data and engineering teams to build better products faster and without writing SQL.
+>
+>[Try PostHog for free today](https://posthog.com/signup) or [book a demo](https://posthog.com/book-a-demo) to learn more.